JAlcocerT/JAlcocerT/content/blog/dev-web-cms.md

 There is just one way to know: **testing the market**

 With something tangible ofc, at least a PMF via [formbricks](https://jalcocert.github.io/JAlcocerT/blog/dev-forms/#formbricks)!

----

-## FAQ

-### What are NginX Static Routes?

-Think about having: SSG -> CMS, like `/keystatic` for UI edits -> CI/CD Builds as per git changes -> exposed via NGINX with https with some kind of authentication.